 Welcome to the Missisquoi Museum

-Housed in an 1830 three-story red-brick grist mill, the Missisquoi Museum features exhibitions and education programmes which explore the many individuals and events that contributed to the historic development of Missisquoi County.
+Headquartered in an 1830 three-story red-brick grist mill in Stanbridge East, the Missisquoi County Museum features exhibitions and education programmes which explore the many individuals and events that contributed to the historic development of Missisquoi County.

 - Adults $10.00

 - Children $3.00 (under 12)

 - Family $20.00 (includes children under 12)